Baltimore Belt Line: Retaining wall collapse

 On April 30, 2014, a block-long portion of a retaining wall in a below-grade stretch of the Belt Line in southern Charles Village collapsed after a heavy rainstorm, sending part of East 26th Street and a number of cars onto the tracks.
 No one was injured but the tracks were blocked by debris, shutting down railroad operations as well as the city block directly above them.

 On May 2, 2014, freight trains once again began running through the tunnels along this stretch of the Baltimore Belt Line.
 East 26th Street was reopened to vehicular traffic a year later.

 Howard Street Tunnel clearance improvements

+The tunnel's roof was 1.5 ft too short to accommodate double-stacked intermodal containers.
+The cost to excavate the floor of the tunnel was estimated to range from $1 billion to 3 billion.